Vagabon: Career

 At age 17, Tamko's parents bought her a Fender acoustic guitar from Costco.
 She taught herself to play by watching instructional DVDs.
 In 2014 she started uploading her music to Bandcamp under the pseudonym Vagabon.
 In addition to vocals and guitar, Tamko played drums, keyboard, and synth on her 2017 album Infinite Worlds.
 In 2018 she was invited to open for Courtney Barnett on her North American summer tour.

+Initially, Tamko had been working on a follow-up project to Infinite Worlds in 2018.
+However, she scrapped it entirely to prioritize a genre-fluid approach to her next album.
 Her self-titled second album (Nonesuch, 2019) is self-produced and explores new sounds.
 It features digital sounds and synth strings alongside her delicate acoustic guitar.
 Most of the songs are written and played by the artist herself.
 "We reserve the right to be full when we’re on our own", she sings on her song "Every Woman".
 Released as a single and official video which can be seen on her website, the song is a young feminist's manifesto.
 The album also represents a move beyond the indie-rock scene, the shift in sound a "rejection of being pigeonholed."

-In 2021 Vagabon was inter alia part of the Newport Folk Festival in July.
+Vagabon was part of the Newport Folk Festival in July 2021.

+In 2023, Vagabon's cover of "If I Loved You" appeared in the film, Red, White, & Royal Blue.